Find out more about our curriculum by:

 All classes have daily guided reading time.
 There are opportunities also for small groups of readers to share a book and for adults to work with individual pupils.

 Daily Phonics are taught discretely up to Year 3 (and beyond for children on the SEN record).
+More information about phonics can be found under the parents tab.
 Differentiated spelling, punctuation and grammar is taught from Y1 upwards.

 The School Council and Ambassadors schemes also help pupils to develop their speaking and listening skills.